Outbreak, economic ills dim luster of Japan’s Olympic year

 “Turmoil in Nagatacho: Will Abe’s super-long administration finally end?” asked a headline in the business magazine President.

+Koichi Nakano, an international politics professor at Sophia University in Tokyo, said Abe’s presence was largely missing at the forefront of the crisis management, especially in the case of the Diamond Princess.

+“Instead of demonstrating and winning international trust about Japan’s crisis management capability ahead of the Olympics, he did just the opposite and made the international community doubt if Japan can handle this,” he said.

-Abe’s opponents have accused him of being “soft” on China and seeking to avoid offending Beijing ahead of Chinese leader Xi Jinping’s planned visit to Tokyo in April by delaying travel restrictions during the Lunar New Year holidays in late January, when it was already clear the outbreak was spreading from its epicenter in the central Chinese city of Wuhan.
+Abe’s opponents, and even his usual ultra-right wing supporters, have accused him of being “soft” on China and seeking to avoid offending Beijing ahead of Chinese leader Xi Jinping’s planned visit to Tokyo in April by delaying travel restrictions during the Lunar New Year holidays in late January, when it was already clear the outbreak was spreading from its epicenter in the central Chinese city of Wuhan.

 Shu Watanabe, of the opposition Democratic Party for the People, accused the government of lacking a sense of crisis.
 A welcome message posted on the website of the Japanese Embassy in Beijing saying “We look forward to receiving many Chinese guests visiting Japan,” made “everyone wonder what on earth Japan is doing,” Watanabe said.
 The message has since been removed.